lgonzalezrouco/pti/ml_application/federated-learning-network-main/README.md

                   |----- NORMAL
                   |----- PNEUMONIA

 By default, the client node looks for it at GLOBAL_DATASETS/chest_xray.
-It is suggested to create **within the subfolder `client`** the folder `database` and there unzip the dataset.
-The path to one of the images subfolder can look like `federated-learning-network-main/client/database/chest_xray/train/NORMAL`.
+It is suggested to create **within the subfolder `client`** the folder `dataset` and there unzip the dataset.
+The path to one of the images subfolder can look like `federated-learning-network-main/client/dataset/chest_xray/train/NORMAL`.
 The variable GLOBAL_DATASETS is defined in the configuration file `client/config.py`.
 Update or check the value of GLOBAL_DATASETS to where you installed the dataset.
 You may put the absolute path to the dataset if you prefer.